 Deciding on a time to meet is not so difficult, but it is important to pick a time and stick with it.
 Consistency is the key to getting players to return.
 If they can count on finding opponents on a regular basis, then it's a "no brainer."
 If they have to keep up with a changing schedule, then they might get confused, forget, or have doubts about "Is there a meeting tonight?"
 My club meets on Tuesday evenings.
 I didn't want to conflict with other local area clubs' meetings (Fridays and Sundays), nor did I want to compete with Monday Night Football.
 We meet at 7 p.m. and play until about 11 p.m.
 Other clubs in the area are similar, maybe starting a little later.

 How do you flush the players out of hiding and get them to come to your club?
 You need to advertise.
 A mixture of social media and good old RL (real-life) promotion will help you find the players and potential players in your community.

-Posters and Fliers: The AGA Promotion Page offers several useful and attractive posters for download; just add your information and put them up around town at local coffee shops, book stores, libraries, schools, etc. Your local Asian-American community almost certainly contains several skilled players.
+Posters and Fliers: The AGA Publicity Page offers useful and attractive posters and handouts for download; just add your information and put them up around town at local coffee shops, book stores, libraries, schools, etc. Your local Asian-American community almost certainly contains several skilled players.
 At local colleges you may also find interested or experienced players.
 Bring or send fliers to tournaments and events in your area.

 Schools and Libraries: The American Go Foundation will help you start a program at your local school or library.
 For instance, your local library can get a FREE copy of Hikaru No Go, all 23 volumes of the manga, for the cost of shipping ($20).